intel/ros2_object_analytics/README.md

   * [ros2_intel_realsense](https://github.com/intel/ros2_intel_realsense) (The only supported RGB-D camera by now is Intel RealSense)

 #### Install ros2_intel_movidius_ncs (Install NCS or OpenVINO as demand)
-  ros2_intel_movidius has not integrated in ROS2 release, so there is no debian package available for Movidius NCS installation, need to build from source, more details please referece to https://github.com/intel/ros2_intel_movidius_ncs).
+  ros2_intel_movidius has not integrated in ROS2 release, so there is no debian package available for Movidius NCS installation, need to build from source, more details please refer to https://github.com/intel/ros2_intel_movidius_ncs).
   ```
   # build ncsdk
   mkdir ~/code